szxp/bor/README.md

   export
     fran export [-format=<format>] [-out=<file>] [--force] <urls_file>...

     Downloads master data from page urls and produces it in the specified format.
 See the supported formats at the -format option.
+Lines starting with hashmark (#) in the urls file are considered as comments and will be skipped.

     Example
     fran export -format="csv" -out="eu.csv" "eu.txt"